 Progressive Management, 2011

-Authoritative information and practical advice about carcinoma of unknown primary (CUP) from the National Cancer Institute in the US.
+Information and practical advice about carcinoma of unknown primary (CUP) from the National Cancer Institute in the US.
 Only available as a Kindle edition.

 The book includes information about signs, symptoms, treatment options, clinical trials and outlook.
 It also includes a complete glossary of technical medical terms and current references.
 The book starts with basic information and advances to more detailed patient information, and then information for doctors.